Why Aren’t Classical Statues Very Well-Endowed?

 If you spend enough time with classical statuary, you may begin to ask yourself some questions that seem more appropriate to middle school health class than an art history discussion.
 Namely: Is it just me, or are all these dudes kind of … small?

-I’m not the only one who’s wondered at the ancient penis sizes depicted in art.
+You’re not the only one who’s wondered at the ancient penis sizes depicted in art—even Saturday Night Live mentioned it in a recent musical sketch about Rome.
 Even while assuming that most statues feature flaccid penises, why wouldn’t classic sculptors have made their subjects more well-endowed?
 Surely nude sculpture is as subject to exaggeration on this topic as locker room talk.

 As it turns out, a lot has changed over the last few thousand years, including how we think about penis size.
 Ellen Oredsson of the blog How to Talk About Art History explains in one post that “cultural values about male beauty were completely different back then.
 Today, big penises are seen as valuable and manly, but back then, most evidence points to the fact that small penises were considered better than big ones.”